How to get funding for your small business idea in Nigeria

 As a small business sourcing for funds, there are a number of grants available online both from government and private sources.

-For example in Africa, there are grants from private entities like the Tony Elumelu foundation, among many others, giving out grants for promising startups.
+For example in Africa, there are grants from organizations like the Tony Elumelu foundation, among many others, giving out grants for promising startups.

-There are also a number of Government as well as international grants available for businesses which you can choose to apply to as much of the, based on your goals.
+There are also a number of Government as well as international grants and interventions, available for businesses which you can choose to apply to as much of the, based on your goals.

 One noticeable thing about grants is that it can be highly competitive as there are always, other applicants.
 So, you want to put out your business as well deserving, to really get these grants.